-The productivity, retention and management of drivers are the three key ingredients for your business’s success.
-And, the most efficient way of achieving these is by promoting your own drivers.
+The productivity, retention, and management of drivers are the three key ingredients for your business’s success.
+And, the most efficient way to master these concepts is to promote your own drivers.
 Internal promotion is the best and most cost-effective method to take advantage of the talent that your company has already cultivated.
 And, this is what fleet route planning software helps you do.

 But, is an internal promotion strategy as good as external hiring to get the right manager or dispatcher?
 What advantages does it bring?

 If you want answers to these questions or cannot decide between the two, then read on.
-In this article, we will give you a clear picture of external hiring trends, why internal promotion is better (without being biased), and how routing optimization software can help.
+In this article, we will give you a clear picture of external hiring trends, why internal promotion is better (without being biased), and how routing optimization software like Route4Me route planner can help.

 Trends in External Hiring for Management Positions